top of page

 Summary

 Leadership failure has led the American church to the brink of collapse.
-But we can overcome our failures.
+But those failures can be overcome.
 Use the points in this article to improve your leadership.
 Even if the church at large does not respond, you can, and God will reward that response by using you to make a lasting difference in your church.

 OTHER RESOURCES: